 - Right-click on the file and Rename the name to helppane.old.
 You may need to Take ownership of the file.

-That said, we have seen many reporting about really bad situations because of this problem.
-For some typing has become a problem, some are not able to use the F1 key with any other program, and some even have video delays, freezing problem and so on.
+That said, we have seen many reports about really bad situations because of this problem.
+For some typing has become a problem, some are not able to use the F1 key with any other program, and some even have video delays, freezing problems, and so on.